 Just this month, The Food and Drug Administration (FDA) in Washington passed a motion after 21 of its arthritis expert panel members voted unanimously that research on these nerve-blocking drugs should continue with certain safety precautions.
 Hence further studies like these are clearly warranted and are very beneficial in clarifying the role of NGF/TrkA in arthritic pain.

-PRF readers can get free access to selected Journal of Pain papers each month, thanks to the The American Pain Society.
+PRF readers can get free access to a selected Journal of Pain paper each month, thanks to the American Pain Society.

-Get the free full text of this month's selection here.
+Get the free full text of the selection for November here.